 ICCLR Associates are among the world’s top experts in reducing recidivism and working on correction system policy reform.
 Through our research, practice guidelines, juvenile justice programming, policy analysis and evaluation projects, ICCLR can provide our partners with clear information on best options for efficiently making gains in the field of corrections.

-Handbook for Prison Leaders: A Basic Training Tool and Cu...
+UNODC Handbook for Prison Leaders: A Basic Training Tool ...

 Published on: March 1, 2010